michigandaily/sink/README.md

 ### Fetching everything

 To fetch all files that are specified in `fetch`, run `yarn sink fetch`.

+### Creating a service account

+In order to create a service account key file (i.e., `.sink-google-auth-service-account.json`), follow these steps:

+1. Go to the Google Cloud Platform console.
+2. If there is no project associated with sink, create a new project.
+3. Access the **IAM & Admin** dashboard.
+4. Click on the **Service Accounts** tab.
+5. Click on the **Create Service Account** button.
+6. Provide an appropriate name, identifier and description for the service account.
+7. Create the service account.
+8. On the dashboard listing the service accounts, click on the three dots on the right side of the service account you just created under the **Actions** column.
+9. Add a new key using JSON format.
+10. Save the JSON file to your computer.
+11. Rename the JSON file to `.sink-google-auth-service-account.json`.
+12. Place the JSON file in your home directory (i.e., `~`).

+For security purposes, the service account and associated client email should be regenerated periodically.

 ## AWS S3 deployment with cache invalidation